phamngocsonls/cloudflare-warp-gui-linux/README.md

 ### Screenshots

-This application allows to (dis)connect from both warp/team VPNs
+This application allows to dis/connect from both warp and zero-trust team VPNs:

 ![four stages screenshots](warp-gui-5-steps.png)

+Moreover, it allows to select the DNS filters and the WARP connection mode.

 Icon on the taskbar changes with the connection status and the VPN type: